stevenkoenig/git-novice-topdown/_episodes/06-ignore.md

 {: .bash}

 ~~~
-*.dat
-results/
+secret_sauce*
 ~~~
 {: .output}

-These patterns tell Git to ignore any file whose name ends in `.dat` and everything in the `results` directory.
+These patterns tell Git to ignore any file whose name begins with `secret_sauce`.
 (If any of these files were already being tracked,
 Git would continue to track them.)